BoD/android-contentprovider-generator/README.md

 ### The `header.txt` file (optional)

-If a `header.txt` file is present, its contents will be inserted at the top of every generated java file.
+If a `header.txt` file is present, its contents will be inserted at the top of every generated file.

 ### Get the app